-Each month we collect at least 40 tap water samples for total coliform bacteria as an indicator that other potentially harmful bacteria, along with a source and treated water sample at each active well and filtration plant.
-Bacterial testing requirements for public drinking water are very strict.
+Under the old or new regulations, each month we collect at least 40 tap water samples and test for total coliform bacteria.
+Coliform is an indicator of other potentially harmful bacteria.
+We also collect and test samples from all active wells and the treated water at the filtration plants.
 All samples that show the presence of total coliform bacteria are automatically tested for possibly harmful E. coli, a fecal indicator.
-Confirmation sampling indicated that we did not detect these potentially harmful E. coli, in any customer tap samples in 2015.